Data Exchange Glossary by Dawex

 Data - Data refers to any collection of facts, figures, statistics or representation of information that can be processed, analyzed, and used to gain insights and make decisions.

-Data act - The Data Act (DA) is a regulation proposal by the European Commission calling for harmonized rules on fair access to and use of data.
-The DA is aimed at 1) setting up the rules for facilitated access to connected devices data, 2) rebalancing negotiating powers to prevent misconducts in data exchange contracts, 3) simplifying cloud and edge service providers switch, 4) allowing public sector bodies access data in case of public emergencies, 5) preventing unlawful transfers or accesses to data by non-EU governments.
-The Data Act was proposed by the European Commission in February 2022 and is currently being discussed.
+Data Act - The Data Act (DA) is a European regulation aimed at 1) setting up the rules for facilitated access to connected devices data, 2) rebalancing negotiating powers to prevent misconducts in data exchange contracts, 3) simplifying cloud and edge service providers switch, 4) allowing public sector bodies access data in case of public emergencies, 5) preventing unlawful transfers or accesses to data by non-EU governments.
+The Data Act entered into force on January 11, 2024 and will be in application starting September 12, 2025.

 Data broker - A data broker is a company that acquires data from data providers, then typically aggregates, enriches or transforms it for the purpose of adding value to it.
 Resulting data products are then licensed to data acquirers –all this without establishing a direct commercial relationship between data providers and data acquirers.